Tim Drake: Skills and abilities

 Similar to Batman, Tim Drake possess no inherent super-powers and instead relies of a combination of physical abilities and technology; As Robin, Tim Drake underwent training from numerous characters (Batman primarily, Dick Grayson, Henri Ducard, Cassandra Cain, and Lady Shiva).
-Due to the training, he his proficient in numerous martial artis: Aikido, Karate, Boxing, Judo, Kung Fu, Tai Chi, Krav Maga, and esoteric Tibetian martial styles which include healing arts (which utilize pressure points).
+Due to this training, he is proficient in numerous martial arts: Aikido, Karate, Boxing, Judo, Kung Fu, Tai Chi, Krav Maga, and esoteric Tibetian martial styles which include healing arts (which utilize pressure points).
 In battle, he also favors a bo staff.
 These abilities would improve as Red Robin, making him an expert martial artist.

 Compared to Batman's other male proteges ("Robins"), the character's analytical mind and intelligence is highlighted; considered a genius with an IQ of 142, he is considered a highly apt detective that allows skills in and forensic science and criminology, highly skilled in computer operation and hacking, and is knowledgeable in various fields of science; he displayed knowledge in biology, engineering, and genetics apt enough to attempt at re-cloning Superboy and designing one of the Bat-Family's base-of-operations.
-He is considered a natural leader, having lead various teams, and is fluent in several other languages including Cantonese, Russian, Spanish and German.
+He is considered a natural leader, having led various teams, and is fluent in several other languages including Cantonese, Russian, Spanish and German.